davatorium/rofi/index.md

     make
     make install

 The build system will autodetect the i3 header file during compilation.
 If it fails, make sure you have i3/ipc.h installed.
 Check config.log for more information.

+# Keybindings

 # Dependencies